Generative Data Augmentation using LLMs improves Distributional Robustness in Question Answering: Methodology

 \subsection{Context Generation}

 We first generate contexts by conditioning it on a question present in the SQUAD dataset.
 This allows the language model to generate a paragraph that can be used to generate question-answer pairs.
 Since the paragraph is generated using an existing question, the generated context is consistent with the informative trivia format of SQUAD-like datasets.
+We also ensure that the generated contexts are diverse yet complimentary to the original dataset, as highlighted by \cite{gowal2021improving}.
 To maintain further consistency, the generated context is clipped to be within 250 words, based on the average context length present in the SQUAD dataset.
 We prompt GPT 3.5 (gpt-3.5-turbo) \footnote{https://platform.openai.com/docs/models} in the following manner: \textit{Generate a paragraph which answers the following question: (question) }.
 Here the question is sampled from the SQUAD dataset.
 Figure \ref{fig:llm} demonstrates the generation process.
 Additionally, the Appendix \ref{sec:appendix} contains examples from the generation process.